 - 1 ts salt (for chicken) plus additional if needed for the tabouleh

-- 3 tbsp olive oil split (1 tbsp for the tabouleh, 2 tbsp for the chicken)
+- 3 tablespoon olive oil split (1 tablespoon for the tabouleh, 2 tablespoon for the chicken)

 - To make the Near East Tabouleh, combine the contents of the box in a medium saucepan.
 You will combine the wheat and the contents of the Spice packet.
 Add 1 cup of boiling water, stir.
 Cover, and let stand 30 minutes at room temperature.